Biniverse (EP)

-Biniverse (stylized as BINIverse) is the second extended play of Filipino girl group Bini.
+Biniverse (2025) (stylized as BINIverse) is the second extended play of Filipino girl group Bini.
 It was released on February 27, 2025, through Star Music.
 It consists of six tracks, of which three were released as singles, namely "Cherry on Top" and its remix version, and "Blink Twice".
+It was produced by Franks, Glitch, Leather Jacket, Michael Schulz, Moophs, Oneye, Shintaro Yasuda, Skylar Mones, and Tim Recala.

 Background

 On February 15, 2025, during the Grand Biniverse: The Valentine Repeat concert, the first show of the Biniverse World Tour 2025, Bini announced the release of an upcoming EP.
 A teaser snippet previewed six tracks, including "Cherry on Top", its "BiniMo" remix with Agnez Mo, and "Blink Twice".
 The singles had previously been released in 2024 and 2025 as promotional tracks for the mini-album.
-A collaboration with Korean-American singer eaJ was also announced to be included in the EP.
+A collaboration with Korean-American singer eaJ was also included in the EP.

 Composition

 Marking the group's first all-English project, Biniverse has been musically described to be a collection of six tracks spanning several genres including synth-pop, Europop, 90s-inspired R&B, and disco-pop.
 The EP opens with the single "Blink Twice", which explores newer sounds from R&B-pop and 2000s-inspired pop.
 "Zero Pressure" continues the record as an 80s-inspired synth-pop anthem centered on themes of ambition and perseverance.
 The track "Secrets", which houses a collaboration with eaJ, is described as being about trust and vulnerability in relationships, while "Out of My Head" depicts the rush of falling in love.
 "Cherry on Top", followed by its "BiniMo" remix featuring Agnez Mo, closes the EP as a bubblegum pop song with a UK garage beat.